ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 This file defines the configuration for your Secure Build Server instance, which you create in the next steps.

 Notes:
-- The property `CICD_PUBLIC_IP` is intentionally empty.
-This property is added later.
+- The property `HOSTNAME` of the SBS server which will be used while generating certificates and communicating with the secure build server.
 - The property `GITHUB_KEY_FILE` specifies the key file (on your workstation) that contains the SSH key for your GitHub account.
 - The property `DOCKER_REPO` identifies the namespace (which you created in step 1) and the container image name to be used.
 Specify a value that is not used or allocated in your container registry.
 - Specify the value of the API key that is created in step 1 for both properties `DOCKER_PASSWORD` and `DOCKER_RO_PASSWORD`.